WolfgangDrescher/humdrum-figured-bass-filter-demo/README.md

     lowest note, ignoring the given base voice/staff?
 Since there is music where the lowest note is not always in the bass.
  4. Should negative value be allowed?
- 5. Should there be a difference between 1 and 8 for the *Intervallsatz*?
+ 5. Should there be a difference between 1 and 8 for the compounded *Intervallsatz*?
  6. How could we calculate the difference between 2 and 9?
  7. Negative values are not allowed in `**fb` spines since the `-` get translated into a flat accidental.
 Should this be implementet or does this